On Air Now

 30 July 2019, 15:29 | Updated: 22 August 2019, 12:45

-This is fascinating: watch the great-great-grandson of Franz Liszt playing ‘La campanella’, just as the great virtuoso would have intended it.
+This is fascinating: watch the great-great-great-grandson of Franz Liszt playing ‘La campanella’, just as the great virtuoso would have intended it.

-In the video above, the 17-year-old concert pianist plays his great-great-grandfather’s La campanella (meaning ‘the little bell’ in Italian) with finesse and agility.
+In the video above, the 17-year-old concert pianist plays his great-great-great-grandfather’s La campanella (meaning ‘the little bell’ in Italian) with finesse and agility.

 As the third of Liszt’s six Grandes études de Paganini, ‘The Little Bell’ is famous for being one of the most fiendish pieces ever written for the piano.

 But Andreas’ impressive musical heritage doesn’t stop there.